FabrizzioSabelli/causal-DAGs/README.md

+# Repository Information

+The two main folders of this GitHub repository contain the causal DAGs generated in [Towards Automating Causal Discovery in Financial Markets and Beyond](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4679414).

+Please to cite this paper when utilizing the causal DAGs in your work.

+## LLM Clustering DAGs
-The folder LLM Clustering DAGs contains the causal DAGs generated using the clusters obtained from the LLM clustering method.
+This folder contains DAGs created using the clusters obtained from the LLM clustering method.
+Each subfolder is named after the respective clusters, containing three essential files:
+- **node.csv:** Includes names and definitions of nodes in the DAG.
+- **edge.csv:** Lists the edges present in the DAG.
+- **viz.png:** Provides a visualization of the DAG.

+## Hierarchical Clustering DAGs
-The folder Hierarichal Clustering DAGs contains the causal DAGs generated using the clusters obtained from Hierarichal agglomerative clustering.
+This folder contains DAGs created using the clusters obtained from the hierarchical agglomerative clustering from [Is There a Replication Crisis in Finance?](https://onlinelibrary.wiley.com/doi/full/10.1111/jofi.13249).
+Each subfolder is named after the respective clusters, containing three essential files:

-The subfolders in both these folders are named after the clusters obtained from each method respectively.
-The node.csv file contains the names and definitions asociated with the nodes in the DAG, the edge.csv file contains the edges in the DAG and the viz.png file is a visualization of the DAG.

-Descriptions for each of the clusters can be found in the definitions.csv files of each folder.
+- **node.csv:** Includes names and definitions of nodes in the DAG.
+- **edge.csv:** Lists the edges present in the DAG.
+- **viz.png:** Provides a visualization of the DAG.

+To delve into cluster descriptions, consult the "definitions.csv" files within each folder.

-For more information on how these DAGs were generated, please refer to the methodology section of https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4679414.
+For detailed insights into the DAG generation methodology, please refer to the methodology section of the associated academic paper.

-Please cite this paper as well if you use the causal DAGs.